needle-mirror/com.unity.muse.texture/Documentation~/generate/set-as-reference.md

 ## Generate based on shape

-You can generate textures that resemble the shape of the reference image.
+You can generate textures that resemble the shape of a pattern.
+A pattern, in this context, is a black and white image that has a repeatable design.
+The resulting textures maintain a unified appearance influenced by the white portions of the pattern image.

-1. In the **Input Image** panel, import a reference image.
+You can use a pattern provided by the tool or import a [canny](https://en.wikipedia.org/wiki/Canny_edge_detector) image.
-1. Select **Shape**.
-1. To control how closely the generated textures follow the shape of the referenced image, move the **Tightness** slider.
-Higher values result in closer shape resemblance.
-1. In the **Prompt** field, write a prompt that describes the texture you want to generate.
-1. In the **Negative Prompt** field, write a prompt that describes the elements to exclude from the generated textures.
-1. To set the number of images to generate, move the **Images** slider.
-1. Select **Generate**.
-The generated textures appear in the **Generations** panel.

-## Generate based on pattern

-A pattern is an image that contains a repeatable design in black and white.
-You can generate a texture with a cohesive look based on the white areas of the pattern image.
+> [!NOTE]
+> A canny image is a black and white image that has been processed to highlight the edges of objects.
+If you use a canny image, ensure that the lines align with pixels.
+If the image is blurry, it might not work well.

-1. In the **Input Image** panel, select **Shape**.
+1. In the **Input Image** panel, select the **Shape** tab.
-1. Select **Patterns**.
-A list of patterns appears.
+1. Do the following:

-1. Select a pattern from the list.
-The pattern appears in the **Input Image** panel.
+    - To use a reference pattern, select **Patterns** and select a pattern from the list.
-1. To set how closely the generated textures follow the pattern, move the **Tightness** slider.
-Higher values result in closer pattern cohesion.
+    - To use a canny image, import the image.
 1. In the **Prompt** field, write a prompt that describes the texture you want to generate.
 1. In the **Negative Prompt** field, write a prompt that describes the elements to exclude from the generated textures.
 1. To set the number of images to generate, move the **Images** slider.